neuropoly/template/README.md

 You will also need to install `scoop` with: `pip install scoop`

 For some reason, the latest version of scoop is not completely compatible with IPL scripts.
-You may have to change lines 180-195 of the script `nist_mni_pipelines/ipl/model/generate_nonlinear.py` by the followings:
+Briefly, the `scoop.futures:submit()` function does not accept arguments with names.
+You may have to change the following lines of the script `nist_mni_pipelines/ipl/model/generate_nonlinear.py`:

+- 89
+- 134-195
+- 215
+- 227-237
+- 254
+- 266

+For example the lines 180-195 become:
 ```
 else:
     transforms.append(